2023 Summer Workshop Series

 Chicago, IL 60607

-- Participants will be able to understand the overall goals and mission of SAMHSA
+- Participants will understand HIV treatment goals and adherence.

-- Participants will be able to describe the behavioral health implications of COVID-19 on minority communities
+- Participants will be able to identify the psychosocial effects of HIV and SUD

 About the Speaker: